What is Margin Trading?

 A margin call is when a broker asks the trader to add more money into a margin account until it reaches the required margin maintenance level.
-If the borrower has incurred too large a loss because of underperforming securities, the margin account may go below a certain point.
-When that happens, the investor will need to sell some or all of the assets in the account or add funds to meet the margin call.
+If the borrower’s positions have generated too large a loss because of underperforming securities, the margin account may go below a certain point.
+When it happens, the investor will need to sell some or all of the assets in the account or add funds to meet the margin requirement.

 Depending on the terms stipulated in the margin loan agreement, a broker has the right to take action if the investor fails to live up to his promise.
 For example, if the investor is incapable of meeting a margin call, the brokerage firm can liquidate any remaining assets in the margin account.

 To minimize risks and increase the possibility of realizing gains from margin trading, consider the following: